ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] contact go-daddy to make site not have heroku in it [ ] totals are not populating correctly
 [ ] update finalsumtotal in database
+[ ] add logic for ranking to database
+[ ] add logic for groups to db
 [ ] update a rranking table in database
+[ ] selection boxes need to stay consistent

 ===> STRETCH BEFORE DEPLOYMENT